 There are no minimum GPA/grade requirements.
 Your application must be competitive enough for you to be pre-selected for an interview (in person or via Skype).
 The keys to be authorized to enroll in our program are excellence, motivation and compatibility of your professional plans.

 No, you don’t.
 ALL courses are taught in English.
 You do not have to attach a French language certificate to your application.
 Foreign students will be offered optional weekly French classes.

 Your level of English should be good enough so you can actually understand what is said during classes.
-Level C1 is required.
+Level C1 or equivalent is required.

-No, there isn’t.
 Your level of English will be verified during the interview if your application is pre-selected.
 The level we expect is a C1 level (or equivalent).
 You can check the English language test equivalency table: https://www.ef.fr/tests-anglais/comparaison-tests/convertisseur-score/

 We accept the following documents in English or French only: